Find Affordable College Courses

 $6,521 Average Tuition & Fees

-University of West Georgia ranked #7 on this year’s Best Value History Schools in Georgia list.
-University of West Georgia is a large public school located in the fringe town of Carrollton.
+University of West Georgia did quite well in this year’s ranking of the best value schools for history students.
+It came in at #7 on the list.
+University of West Georgia is a fairly large public school located in the town of Carrollton.

 University of West Georgia undergraduate students pay an average of $6,521 in in-state tuition and fees each year.
 While working on their degree, history majors at University of West Georgia accumulate an average of around $28,850 in student debt.